wheelercj/til/content/posts/value-reference-and-move-types-and-semantics.md

 ## where do we see these categories of types?

 Some languages, such as C, only have value types.
 Most have value and reference types, and only a small number have all three.
-Currently, the only language I know to have move semantics (as well as value and reference semantics) is C++.
+Currently, the only languages I know to have move semantics (as well as value and reference semantics) are C++ and Rust.

 Note that commonly used terminology for these ideas differs between languages.
 The phrases "pass by reference", "pass by value", and "return by reference" are used in some communities when referring to how function call arguments are assigned to function parameters.
 In the Python community, people usually talk about mutability and immutability instead of values and references because, in Python, everything mutable is returned by reference if it hasn't been reassigned.